 How High is Cypress Hills?

 Cypress Hills features the highest point in Saskatchewan.
-Which doesn’t seem like it would be a very impressive feat except that it actually reaches 1,400 metres, which is barely below famous famously high Denver (“The Mile-High City”) and about on par with Lake Atitlan (“Our Favourite Place to Winter”).
+Which doesn’t seem like it would be a very impressive feat except that it actually reaches 1,400 metres, which is barely below famous famously high Denver (“The Mile-High City”), almost the same as Lake Atitlan (also known as “Our Favourite Place to Winter”) and actually higher than the highest point in the entire United Kingdom (Ben Nevis “mountain”, the namesake of the main road past Loch Leven in Cypress Hills).

-The altitude means it is slightly cooler than the prairies around it and there are fewer mosquitoes (still a few at dusk, though, as one would expect).
+The altitude means that Cypress Hills camping is slightly cooler than the prairies around it and there are fewer mosquitoes (still a few at dusk, though, as one would expect).

 Things to Do in Cypress Hills